Fall Poultry Workshop Day

 Learn about natural remedies and methods for maintaining the health of your flock.
 Josh will show you how to use herbs, essential oils, diatomaceous earth, and household products to take care of your chickens using time-honored practices.

-Tour of the Gardens: Elaine Wootten (Afternoon Only)
+Tour of the Gardens: Elaine Wootten (AT CAPACITY)

 Enjoy a guided exploration of Allen’s terraced gardens overlooking the Arkansas River, the English rose garden, and his ornamental one-acre vegetable garden.